DOA Colour Assembly Guide

 Populate Large Capacitors top

-These capacitors are polarized, so they must be placed in a certain direction.
+The three 100uF capacitors are polarized, so they must be placed in a certain direction.
 The positive lead is slightly longer, while the negative lead is marked with a stripe on the body of the capacitor.
+The 470uF cap is not polarized.
 Place the capacitors with the positive lead in the pad next to the "+" marking on the PCB.
 Double check their orientation, then solder and trim.

 Insert DOA top